blackakula/redux-composite/doc/state.md

 });
 ```

-And then after initializing the composite, we receive needed store methods for each low-level state:
+And then after initializing the composite, we receive needed store `getState()` method for each low-level state:
 ```
 composite1.createStore({createStore})();
 const store1 = composite1.store;